flutter/website/src/testing/code-debugging.md

 To enable accessibility, use a system accessibility tool or the `SemanticsDebugger`.

-The `debugDumpSemanticsTree()` method returns the semantic tree for the app.
+The `debugDumpSemanticsTree()` function prints the semantic tree for the app.

 <details markdown="1">
 <summary><strong>Expand the semantic tree for Example 1</strong></summary>